svmiller/svmiller.github.io/_posts/2023-12-28-count-models-poisson-negative-binomial.md

-{% include image.html url="/images/1967-05-08-new-mexico-bayoneting-incident.jpg" caption="The Kent State shooting was the proximate cause, but the counter-demonstration at the University of New Mexico was comparably violent.
+{% include image.html url="/images/1967-05-08-new-mexico-bayoneting-incident.jpg" caption="The Kent State shooting was the proximate cause, but the Vietnam War protest and counter-demonstration at the University of New Mexico was comparably violent.
 11 people were stabbed with  New Mexico Army National Guard bayonets during the melee." width=400 align="right" %}

 Consider this a tutorial for second-year MA class on the Poisson model.
 It's a busy time of the year for me, juggling two MA classes solo, supervising BA theses, and preparing for the next semester's classes (which starts immediately after the fall term ends).[^godthisishard] Part of the challenge this year has been overhauling the advanced MA class on quantitative methods to make it less about time series and as much about models students in international relations or economic history might encounter in their travels.
 On deck: regression models for the analysis of variables that "count".
 These are a unique case of discrete dependent variables that are left-bound at 0, can only be integers, and have only an informal bound on the right by probability.
 However, they present a unique opportunity because, if you were patient and diligent, you can extract some cool information from these models.